 Founded December 25, 1890, OSU has grown to more than 300 facilities across a five-campus network that includes six academic colleges, a veterinary school, and an osteopathic medical school.
 Approximately 1,800 vendor and school-owned meters across those facilities account for an annual utility spend of more than $87 million.
 While that seems like a lot of money (it is), the number would be substantially higher if the university had not taken steps in 2007 to instill a “culture of conservation.”

 The founders of OSU’s energy management program considered three approaches: (1) install new, energy efficient equipment, (2) negotiate new utility rates, and (3) initiate a behavior-based conservation program.
 They chose to begin with the behavior-based program and established their first campus-wide energy management policy.
 With the initial approach decided, the plan was put into action, starting with the establishment of an energy management team and university-wide communication.

-EnergyCAP software has been the foundation of OSU’s conservation efforts since they began in 2007, serving as the data storage and analysis tool, performing measurement and verification (M&V) calculations, and reporting energy savings for all OSU campuses.
+The EnergyCAP energy and sustainability ERP has been the foundation of OSU’s conservation efforts since they began in 2007, serving as the data storage and analysis tool, performing measurement and verification (M&V) calculations, and reporting energy savings for all OSU campuses.